 Send in your thoughts to firstname.lastname@example.org.

-The next General Obligation Bond election is on August 21, 2018.
-It will be a mail-in ballot process.
+The next General Obligation Bond election will run from July 24 through August 21.
+It will be a mail-ballot process.

 The City of Las Cruces provides resources like this website to help you determine the issues and priorities that will be put to the community for a vote.

-View a PDF presentation about the projects within the GO Bond.
+View a PDF presentation to the City Council about the projects within the GO Bond.